The Sandwich Generation in Singapore—Finances of Caring for Aged Parents and Children

 But if they don’t, ask if you can help them plan their retirement by mapping out their investments and assets to see if they’ll be able to live out the lifestyle they want when they retire.

 Make sure they have adequate insurance as well.
-Aside to the basic MediShield Life, they may want to look into getting Integrated Shield Plans and supplement their ElderShield Plan.
+Aside from the basic MediShield Life, they may want to look into getting Integrated Shield Plans and supplement their ElderShield Plan.

 Another thing you can do is to top up their CPF such that their Retirement Account is at Full Retirement Sum.